Fed survey finds growth ‘downshifted’ in summer due to COVID

 The Fed survey, released Wednesday, said the slowdown was largely attributable to a pullback in dining out, travel and tourism in most parts of the country, reflecting concerns about the spread of the delta variant.

-The Fed’s report, known as the Beige Book, also said some sectors of the economy had been constrained by supply chain disruptions and labor shortages.
+The Fed also said some sectors of the economy had been constrained by supply chain disruptions and labor shortages.
 It noted particular weakness in auto sales attributed to low inventories caused by a shortage of computer chips.

-The survey was based on interviews with the central bank’s business contacts completed before Aug.
-30 in the Fed’s 12 regional bank districts.
-It will be used in discussions when Fed officials hold their next interest rate meeting on Sept.
+“Economic growth downshifted slightly to a moderate pace in early July through August,” the report, known as the Beige Book, said.
+It was based on interviews done by the Fed’s 12 regional banks and completed by Aug.
+30. It will be used in discussions when Fed officials hold their next interest rate meeting on Sept.
 21-22.

 There had been an expectation that Fed officials could announce at this month’s meeting plans to start reducing the central bank’s $120 billion monthly bond purchases, which are being made to help lower long-term interest rates.